-Figure 2.16: Channel tree and handshake circuit graph revealed.
+Figure 2.19: Channel tree and handshake circuit graph revealed.

-• make a group become the main viewed group by using Ctrl+Left click.
+- resize groups with Shift+drag&drop. - pan the display by dragging the background. - zoom in/out by using the zoom icons. - toggle the channel names and their values by using the next toggle icons. - reduce/develop groups to show their components and sub-groups with middle-click and right-click (Right-clicking on a group reduces/develops its sub-groups; Middle-clicking on a group hides/shows its handshake components.
+You typically need to use right-click to fully develop groups and middle click to fully reduce them). - make a group become the main viewed group by using Ctrl+Left click.
 Ctrl+Shift+click sets the parent of the selected group to be the main viewed group, and you can use successive Ctrl+Shift+clicks on successive parents to go back to a higher level view of the circuit.